hashicorp/consul/plugin/health/README.md

 ## Description

 Enabled process wide health endpoint.
-When CoreDNS is up and running this returns a 200 OK http status code.
+When CoreDNS is up and running this returns a 200 OK HTTP status code.
 The health is exported, by default, on port 8080/health .

 ## Syntax